Noche254/Noche254/README.md

 - 👋 Hi, I’m @Noche254
 - 👀 I’m interested in Ui/Ux design
-- 🌱 I’m currently learning on how to use figma and code for web design
+- 🌱 I’m currently learning to use figma in web and app creation both front-end and back-end and code for web design
 - 💞️ I’m looking to collaborate on building websites and mobile apps
 - 📫 How to reach me @Denoche254 -Twitter